(Google Maps)

-Did negligent security contribute to the death of this young man?
-Read Our Legal Take to find out if the victim’s family may have a claim for compensation.
+Did negligent security contribute to the reported kidnapping and sexual assault of this woman?
+Read Our Legal Take to find out if the victim may have a legal avenue for justice and claims for compensation.

 Local News